openebs/mayastor-docs/migration-cstor-mayastor/replicateddb-restore.md

-# Steps to Restore from Backup to Mayastor
+# Steps to Restore from cStor Backup to Mayastor for Replicated DBs (Mongo)

+{% hint style=“info” %}
+Before you begin, make sure you have the following:
+- Access to a Kubernetes cluster with Velero installed.
+- A backup of your Mongo database created using Velero.
+- Mayastor configured in your Kubernetes environment.
+{% endhint %}

 ## Step 1: Install Velero with GCP Provider on Destination (Mayastor Cluster)